open-o11y/docs/googletestdemo/GOOGLE_TEST.md

 Output
 ![benchmarkPOC](../images/benchmarkPOC.png)

-OTel provides a bazel shortcut to build tests which can be seen in the following link: https://github.com/open-telemetry/opentelemetry-cpp/blob/573696f3fdc1fd85e24ac19860ae6f2345837a3e/bazel/otel_cc_benchmark.bzl. (https://github.com/open-telemetry/opentelemetry-cpp/blob/573696f3fdc1fd85e24ac19860ae6f2345837a3e/bazel/otel_cc_benchmark.bzl)This not only creates a benchmark executable, but a “smoketest” which runs each benchmark for one iteration.
+OTel provides a bazel shortcut to build tests which can be seen [here](https://github.com/open-telemetry/opentelemetry-cpp/blob/573696f3fdc1fd85e24ac19860ae6f2345837a3e/bazel/otel_cc_benchmark.bzl).
+This not only creates a benchmark executable, but a “smoketest” which runs each benchmark for one iteration.

 We can use benchmarking to measure performance of exporting, data translation, and collecting.
 Additionally, creating benchmarks for each component will help us determine which areas of the pipeline can be optimized further.